If you really want to avoid early aging, get to know DHEA

 So, take time to breathe deeply, meditate, and spend time with friends and family.
-One of the most effective ways to immediately boost your DHEA levels is to be touched (as in having a great hand, foot, body, or head massage).
-Learn more about The proven healing power of touch and how it can improve your health.
+One of the most effective ways to help immediately boost your DHEA levels is to be touched (as in having a great hand, foot, body, or head massage).

 4. Cut out sugar.

 Sugar creates acidic blood.8 To be healthy, your blood should be slightly alkaline.
 When your blood becomes acidic, this sets the stage for fungal, viral, and bacterial infections and also for imbalances like cancer and diabetes.8-10